General Information Florida Made Lures Carolina Made Lures Al. Foss Lures Heddon Lures Pier Baits

 Ft.
 Lauderdale, Florida - 1950's

-about Florida Lakes Tackle Company
+information about Florida Lakes Tackle Company

 The Fin-Wing lure was originally made in Michigan and sold in the Bilmar Tackle Shop run by William Brown.
 Mr. Brown retired to Florida and made a very small number of Florida Fin-Wing lures.